quanteda/spacyr/README.md

 2.  spaCy must be installed on your system.
 Follow [these instructions](http://spacy.io/docs/).

+    Installation on Windows:
+    1. (If you have not yet installed Python:) Download and install [Python for Windows](https://www.python.org/downloads/windows/).
+We recommend the 2.7.12, using (if appropriate) the Windows x86-64 MSI installer.
+During the installation process, be sure to scroll down in the installation option window and find the "Add Python.exe to Path", and click on the small red "x."
+    2. Install spaCy and the English language model using these commands at the command line:

+            pip install -U spacy
+            python -m spacy.en.download

+        For alternative installations or troubleshooting, see the [spaCy docs](https://spacy.io/docs/).
+    3. Test your installation at the command line using:

+            python -c "import spacy; spacy.load('en'); print('OK')"

 3. You need (of course) to install this package:

     ``` r